Amitmcapu/Ethereum-based-e-voting-System/README.md

 It provides a public and transparent voting process while protecting the anonymity of voter’s identity, the privacy of data transmission and verifiability of ballots.

-# Working Demo :
+# Work Sample :
-Below is link for the Screen_record of the work and internship certificate.
+Below is link for the Screenrecord and internship certificate.

 https://drive.google.com/open?id=1IKt4ttEE0x45Kd9YLMQjbKo8gEU-QE8k